Updated - Oct 14th, 2022

 Well, that’s a big if.
 During the course of their lifetime, a pet can cost as much as $20,000 to care for.
 That number can climb even higher when unforeseen medical expenses arise.
 You’ll never want to find yourself in a situation where your wallet is the only thing standing in the way of your pet’s health.

 Now that you know the basics, it could be useful to ask an expert for some advice.
-Who better to ask than your pet’s primary health care provider?
-Veterinarians deal with insurance claims on a daily basis and will be able to help you identify some of your pet’s key health concerns – and help you determine the level of care that your pet needs.
+Who better to ask than your pet’s primary healthcare provider?
+Veterinarians deal with invoices and insurance claims on a daily basis and will be able to help you identify some of your pet’s key health concerns – and help you determine the level of care that your pet needs.

-Pet insurance takes the cost of care out of the equation, giving you the peace of mind you need to make the right call in any situation.
+Whether it be a broken bone or toxin ingestion, pet insurance takes the cost of care out of the equation through eligible reimbursements, giving you the peace of mind you need to make the right call in any situation.

 Beth Wymer, from Pumpkin Pet Insurance, has worked in animal health and veterinary medicine for more than 20 years.
 As a result, she knows almost everything there is to know about pet insurance companies.